Facebook logo

 Comprehensive Smile Alignment Solutions

-At any age, patients deserve to have straight, healthy smiles that function without pain, allowing them to consume a wide range of nutrient rich foods.
+At any age, patients deserve to have straight, healthy smiles that function without pain, allowing them to consume a wide range of nutrient-rich foods.
 For patients struggling with bite alignment issues, unevenly spaced smiles, or crooked teeth, correcting your orthodontic concerns can dramatically improve your oral health and give you more reasons to smile.
-At Sachse Family Dentistry at Woodbridge, we offer options for orthodontics in Sachse, TX that work for teens and adults, including traditional braces and Invisalign.
+At Sachse Family Dentistry at Woodbridge, we offer options for orthodontics in Sachse, TX, which work for teens and adults, including traditional braces and Invisalign.
 If you want to learn more about your orthodontic options, call our team to schedule a smile alignment consultation today.
-We look forward to seeing you in our state-of-the-art, family friendly Sachse dental office soon.
+We look forward to seeing you in our state-of-the-art, family-friendly Sachse dental office soon.

 Why Should I Choose To Straighten My Teeth?

-When your teeth are not properly positioned, a number of outcomes may occur that adversely impact your oral and overall health, including:
+When your teeth are not properly positioned, several outcomes may occur that adversely impact your oral and overall health, including:

-• The flawed appearance may case patients to lack the confidence to share their smile with others
+• The flawed appearance may cause patients to lack the confidence to share their smiles with others.

 Traditional Braces